-Children's Services - specific reserves predominantly relating to the self-funding Education Kingston.
+Children's Services - specific reserves

 Adults Services - the review found that these reserves were no longer required and the balances have therefore been transferred to the Strategic Investment Reserve (operational).

 Statutory Reserves:

 On Street Parking reserve - the statutory On Street Parking Account surpluses.
 This reserve is used to meet qualifying expenditure in relation to transport and highways projects and concessionary fares.